 What makes Chagall’s art so special?

-Ask me, and I would say it is the richness of the imaginary world he built with his art.
+Ask me, and I’ll tell you that what makes Chagall’s art so special is the rich imaginary world he created through his paintings.
 Of course, he was an outstanding colorist, but I don’t believe his works would have been as powerful without the incredible set of characters that he created.

 His paintings are filled with recurring imagery and landscapes, almost like the characters of a book.

-It’s hard, if not impossible, to appreciate Chagall’s art without being familiar with those characters, which at the same time are very personal to the artist himself: I don’t think it’s a stretch to say that there is no understanding Chagall’s art without understanding Chagall.
+To truly appreciate Chagall’s art, you need to be familiar with these characters, which are deeply personal to the artist.
+I don’t think it’s a stretch to say that there is no understanding Chagall’s art without understanding Chagall.

 Table of content: